 When doing a systematic review it is advisable to use a reference management software (Cochrane Handbook, 4.6.6.1).
 There are various reference management software options available.
 The University of Tasmania has a site license for EndNote; all current staff and students of the university are eligible to install EndNote software on university and home computers.
-EndNote is also the only reference management software that is supported by your Research Librarians.
+EndNote is supported by your Learning & Research Librarians.

 The use of a reference managment software such as EndNote is beneficial during a systematic review process.
 It may help researchers store, organise, and manage the potentially large number of literature found during the search process.
 Here are some of the EndNote features that are worth exploring: